 In the world of technology, there are always new and improved ways of doing things.
 The same is true for virtualization.
-With the release of Windows Server 2012 various virtualization improvements occurred.
-Among these, one important improvement was the addition of the VHDX file format.
-It is very important to note that Windows Server 2012 supports the new format, and at the same time allows Hyper-V admins to make the proper usage of the old VHD format.
-However, the key question remains –
+With the release of Windows Server 2012, Microsoft introduced various virtualization improvements.
+Among these improvements, one important improvement was the addition of the VHDX file format.
+It is very important to note that Windows Server 2012 supports the new format, and at the same time allows Hyper-V administrators to make the proper usage of the old VHD format.
+However, the key question still remains –

 So, let us try to understand this more with a comparison between both formats, i.e VHD vs. VHDX.

-An individual must Keep in mind that this new VHDX format cannot be used with Microsoft Server 2008/2008R2 and therefore in case you are preparing to place your virtual machine on a Microsoft Server 2008/2008R2 Hyper-V then make sure you keep your files in a VHD format.
-And Windows Server 2012 users are recommended to upgrade VHD files to VHDX in order to make the upmost utilization of the benefits the new format.
-One can convert VHD to VHDX format from Hyper – V Manager (Windows Server 2012) using the Edit Virtual Hard Disk Wizard (Actions > Edit Disk).
+An individual must keep in mind that this new VHDX format cannot be used with Microsoft Server 2008/2008R2 and therefore in case you are preparing to place your virtual machine on a Microsoft Server 2008/2008R2, Hyper-V then make sure you keep your files in a VHD format.
+And Windows Server 2012 users are recommended to upgrade VHD files to VHDX in order to make the utmost utilization of the benefits of the new format.
+One can convert VHD to VHDX format from Hyper – V Manager (Windows Server 2012) User Interface using the Edit Virtual Hard Disk Wizard (Actions > Edit Disk).
 You can take help of the PowerShell also to convert VHD file format into VHDX file format.